salvolannister/MyPortfolio/readme.md

 # OBJECTIVE
 - Showcase the work I am capable of and my project done during free time
-- transpose all the content from https://salvatoregurzi.portfoliobox.net/
+- Transpose all the content from https://salvatoregurzi.portfoliobox.net/
 # TODO - CONTENT
 - Delete all the unecessary written parts
 - Delete work part